What is Yoga Therapy?

 What to Expect?

 The first meeting is an intake and assessment appointment that lasts 60-90 minutes to address goals, symptoms, daily impact, and medical history.
-Jennifer performs muscle testing when applicable.
-She then develops a plan of care for healing based on the assessment and goals of the client, utilizing yoga therapy techniques to provide quality integrated health care.
+Jennifer performs muscle testing and develops an integrated healthcare plan for healing.
 Subsequent sessions alter and hone the program while aiding clients as they progress.
-Supporting material such as a handout or recording is provided to assist with the home care plan.
-E-mail and phone support are also available between sessions.
-Jennifer's implementation of yoga therapy in this fashion ensures each client an individualized healthy, safe, and rewarding approach.
+Supporting material such as handouts or recordings assists with continuing the care plan at home, and e-mail and phone support are available between sessions.
+Jennifer's implementation of yoga therapy in this fashion ensures each client an individualized, safe, and rewarding approach.

 Techniques Utilized